 One of the biggest mistakes S Corp owners make is blurring the line between salary and distributions.
 You get paid in two ways: a salary, which is subject to payroll taxes, and distributions, which are not.
 The IRS requires your salary to be “reasonable”—meaning it should be comparable to what others in your field and position earn.
 The goal is to prevent business owners from paying themselves a tiny salary and taking the rest as distributions simply to avoid payroll taxes.
 Getting this wrong can attract unwanted IRS attention, so it’s crucial to determine and document a fair salary from the start.

-Sidestep Common DIY Tax Planning Pitfalls
+Common Pitfalls of DIY S Corp Tax Planning

 While the DIY spirit is great for many parts of running a business, S Corp tax planning isn’t one of them.
 The rules are complex and have strict requirements.
 Trying to manage everything on your own can easily lead to missed opportunities or, worse, costly mistakes that result in significant penalties and back taxes.
 Many tax-saving strategies require careful implementation to remain compliant.
 Instead of risking it, working with a professional on your business tax planning ensures you follow the rules and get the best possible outcome without the stress of going it alone.